NBISweden/IgDiscover-legacy/doc/guide.rst

     A consensus is then computed from each cluster.
     Then we look back at *all* sequences assigned to the source gene and find exact occurrences of that consensus sequence.

+Ds_exact
+    How many unique D genes were used by the sequences in the set of exact sequences (described above).
+    Only those D gene assignments are included in this count for which the number of errors is zero, the E-value is at most a given threshold, and for which the number of covered bases is at least a given percentage.

 Js_exact
     How many unique J genes were used by the sequences in the set of exact sequences (described above).